-Now (assuming you have a webcam on your PC) you should be looking at yourself as if you were about to take a selfie from your smartphone.
-Click the button to take a photo, or click and hold it to start a video.
-Once you’ve taken the image, you can add stickers, captions, and more — just like the mobile Instagram app.
+Now, (assuming you have a webcam on your PC) you should be looking at yourself as if you were about to take a selfie from your smartphone.
+Click the button to take a photo or click and hold it to start a video.
+Once you’ve taken the picture, you can add stickers, captions, and more — just like the mobile Instagram app.

 When you’re ready to send it, click Send To.
 You’ll be redirected to a list of your followers.
 Select all of the followers that you want to share your new creation with, and then click Send.